Docker

 STOPSIGNAL signal |

-instruction sets the system call signal that will be sent to the container to exit.
-This signal can be a signal name in the format SIG<NAME>
+The STOPSIGNAL instruction sets the system call signal that will be sent to the container to exit.
+This signal can be a signal name in the format SIG<NAME>, for instance SIGKILL, or an unsigned number that matches a position in the kernel’s syscall table, for instance 9.
+The default is SIGTERM if not defined.

 HEALTHCHECK

 When a container has a healthcheck specified, it has a health status in addition to its normal status.
-This status is initially starting
+This status is initially starting.
+Whenever a health check passes, it becomes healthy (whatever state it was previously in).
+After a certain number of consecutive failures, it becomes unhealthy.

 -